apache/incubator-retired-blur/README.md

 Other options:

-NOTE:  By default if the `blur.*.hostname` properties are left blank, the default value is the result of `InetAddress.getLocalHost().getHostName();`.
+By default if the `blur.*.hostname` properties are left blank, the default value is the result of `InetAddress.getLocalHost().getHostName();`.
 Hostname is required to be unique for every server.

     blur.shard.hostname=
     blur.shard.bind.address=0.0.0.0